 - If you can tell your story with three videos, don’t go for additional just because that option is available.

 Facebook Collection Video ads have facilitated a smooth transition from discovery to purchase of a product.

 The placement of this ad is still in the News Feed; however, this type of ad is fruitful for those who intend to sell products by linking their app or website outside of Facebook.

 There is one main video followed with three videos in a row below your main one.

 Use this ad feature when you have four products to display and want to drive your potential customers to your app or website.
 The layout of this ad allows the user to see four items in a grid format.

-Whether you want to create a lookbook or tell your brand story, collection video is the way to go.
+Whether you want to create a lookbook or tell your brand story, a collection video is a way to go.

 - Keep your most important video as the primary one

 - Give appropriate thumbnails for people to understand which video is for what quickly